 You deserve an intellectually stimulating environment that encourages open thought and professional growth.
-Whether you are an AMFT, ASW or PCCI.
-Clinical ASW supervision is a place where you can get the support you need.
+Whether you are an AMFT, ASW, or PCCI, clinical supervision is a place where you can get the support you need.

 The goal of supervision is to increase your clinical acumen and skill, and my job is to ensure that you receive a rich and collaborative environment to do so.
 We create a plan to establish your professional objectives, determine what skills will help you reach them, and go from there.

-The California Board of Behavioral Sciences Board Examination is broad and covers what each LPCC, LCSW, and MFT should know.
+The ASWB Examination is broad and covers what each LPCC, LCSW, and MFT should know.
 Therefore, we review each aspect consistently in the clinical ASW supervision groups.
-When it’s crunch time, you will ‘study team’ of other associates to depend on.
+When it’s crunch time, you will have your ‘study team’ of other associates to depend on.

 FAQS: Online Clinical ASW Supervision